1) When did you start?

 5) Have you guys made any more records since the first ones?

-We've made another fourteen studio albums since PURE MANIA (1977) and V2 (1978), plus singles and loads of compilation albums, and albums of demos.
+We've made another fifteen studio albums since PURE MANIA (1977) and V2 (1978), plus singles and loads of compilation albums, and albums of demo's.
 Check out the discography.

 6) What's your best song?